SEPTA suspended its on-line sales of transit passes for the papal visit on Sept. 26 and 27 because of problems with its website.

 PATCO's preloaded passes for the papal visit also went on sale Monday morning.
-There were reports of problems.
-PATCO riders with Freedom cards also can use them to make the trip into Center City.
+PATCO riders also can use Freedom Cards.

 SEPTA and PATCO

-SEPTA plans to sell 175,000 Regional Rail passes for each day of the papal visit - Sept.
-26 and 27 - with a limit of 10,000 from each outlying station.
+SEPTA and PATCO were to start selling a limited number of special papal transit passes on Monday morning.
+SEPTA plans to sell 175,000 Regional Rail passes for each day Sept.
+26 and 27, with a limit of 10,000 from each outlying station.